open-pay/slate/source/index_EN.html.md

    "customer_id":"ag4nktpdzebjiye1tlze",
    "payment_method":{
       "type":"bank_transfer",
-      "bank":"STP",
-      "clabe":"646180109400135624",
-      "name":"0021589"
+      "agreement" : "1411217",
+      "bank":"BBVA Bancomer",
+      "clabe":"012914002014112176",
+      "name":"11030021342311520255"
    }
 }
 ```
 For a charge via bank you must create a charge type request  by indicating ** bank_account** as method.
+This will
-This will generate a response with a CLABE account number and a description, you have to indicate these data in a receipt so your customer can do the wire transfer via SPEI.
+generate a response with a Bancomer CIE agreement number, a CLABE account number and a reference, you have to indicate
+these data in a receipt so your customer can do the wire transfer via SPEI.

 ###Request